 3. Use your eyes.
 When crossing the street, making eye contact with drivers confirms they see you.
 If walking with headphones on, always scan the area around you.
 You may make an easy target for criminals with your eyes and ears distracted by your smartphone.

 4. Don’t forget to look both ways.
 While this is common sense, people who are distracted tend to walk without looking.
 Alert drivers know they should yield or stop for pedestrians; however, a distracted driver and walker can be a deadly combination.
-If you’re not familiar with pedestrian laws, check out these links:
+If you’re not familiar with pedestrian laws, click here.

 6. Avoid jaywalking.
 If possible, always cross the street at a traffic light or stop sign.
 This gives you a better chance of being seen by motorists.
 Standing in between parked cars is dangerous.
 Drivers aren’t expecting people to walk out in front of them.
 If you’re standing in front of a pickup truck or SUV, you’re even more difficult to spot.